MARIA G. Melone, CPA, CVA

 Maria G. Melone, CPA, CVA, began her accounting career at KPMG.
-She then spent 10 years working for a large dental support organization handling all aspects of the buying side of dental transactions, ranging in size from $50,000 to $90,000,000.
-She has helped facilitate hundreds of transactions to private buyers, dental group practices, and private equity firms, and has valued even more.
+She then spent 10 years working for one of the largest dental support organizations, handling all aspects of the buying side of dental transactions.
+She has helped facilitate hundreds of transactions and has valued even more.
 She is a founder of MORR Dental Solutions LLC, and dentaldealmate.com.
+She can be reached at [email protected].